theodi/synthetic-data-tutorial/README.md

 python tutorial/generate.py
 ```

 Voila!
-You'll now see a `mock_nhs_ae_dataset.csv` file in the `/data` directory.
+You'll now see a `hospital_ae_data.csv` file in the `/data` directory.
 Open it up and have a browse.
 It's contains the following columns:

 - **Attendance ID**: a unique ID generated for every admission to A&E
-- **NHS number**: NHS number of the admitted patient
+- **Health Service ID**: NHS number of the admitted patient
 - **Hospital**: which hospital admitted the patient
 - **Arrival Time**: what time and date the patient was admitted
 - **Time in A&E (mins)**: time (in minutes) of how long the patient spent in A&E